 Marine Terminal.
 Construction of the Marine Terminal facilities on land at Face C of Pier 400 would be at least 2,400 feet (730 m) from the California least tern nesting site.
-Construction noise is not constant, and the peak on-land construction noise (excluding pile driving, which is discussed below) would be less than 65 decibels [dB(A)] at the nesting site based on a standard noise attenuation analysis.
-The attenuation analysis is based on the typical noise level of a complement of construction equipment of 91 dB(A) at 50 ft (15 m) (City of Los Angeles 2006), with noise attenuating by 6 dB per doubling of distance.
-This is within the range of existing noise at the nesting site: ambient existing noise (in year 2005) measured at the western edge of the nesting site averaged 50 dB(A) over 24 hours (based on measurements taken once every hour for 7 days), with the highest recording during the measurement period being 88 dB(A) (Navcon Engineering 2005b - see Appendix L.2).
-Therefore, noise from on-land cConstruction activities at the Marine Terminal at that distance from the nesting site are unlikely to affect least terns while at the nesting site.
-Least tern flights to the Cabrillo Shallow Water Habitat and Pier 300

-Shallow Water Habitat for foraging would be unlikely to pass over the construction site, although some individual terns could fly over the site en route to other areas in the Harbor.
+Construction activities at that distance from the nesting site are unlikely to affect least terns while at the nesting site.
+Least tern flights to the Cabrillo Shallow Water Habitat and Pier 300 Shallow Water Habitat for foraging would be unlikely to pass over the construction site, although some individual terns could fly over the site en route to other areas in the Harbor.

 Noise and vibration from pile driving for construction of the Marine Terminal could affect least terns directly through startle responses and indirectly through changes in the distribution or abundance of fish prey species in response to the vibration.
 Pile driving for the Marine Terminal would occur more than 2,400 ft (730 m) from the western edge of the least tern nesting site.
 Peak noise levels from pile driving would range from 95 to 107 dB(A) at a distance of 50 ft (15 m) (City of Los Angeles 2006).
-Using the maximum value for pile driving (largest steel piles), the maximum pile driving noise level at the western edge of the California least tern nesting site would be at most less than approximately 74 dB, which is based on a value of 95 to 107 dB at 50 ft (15 m) and attenuation of 6 dB per doubling of distance, due to attenuation of the sound by more than 33 dB over the 2,400-ft (732-m) distance between the pile driving locations work activity and the western edge of the nesting site.
-Peak noise levels (ambient noise plus that from proposed Project construction) of up to 76 dB(A) would occur at the least tern nesting site during driving of large, steel pilings, depending on ambient noise levels.
-The increase in noise at the nesting site would be less during driving of smaller, concrete piles.
-Therefore, maximum (peak) noise levels during construction would be within the range of values measured at the site under existing conditions.
-Ambient noise measured at the western edge of the nesting site averaged 50 dB(A) during the day, with a maximum of 88 dB(A) (Navcon Engineering 2005b see Appendix L.2 of the Draft SEIS/SEIR).
+Using the maximum value for pile driving (largest steel piles), the noise level at the western edge of the California least tern nesting site would be less than approximately 74 dB due to attenuation of the sound by more than 33 dB over the 2,400-ft (732-m) distance between the work activity and the western edge of the nesting site.
+Ambient noise measured at the western edge of the nesting site averaged 50 dB(A) during the day, with a maximum of 88 dB(A) (Navcon Engineering 2005b - see Appendix L.2 of the Draft SEIS/SEIR).
+Pile driving would not increase the maximum noise level at the least tern nesting site, but would increase the average noise level by up to 24 dB(A) while the steel piles were being driven.
+The increase in noise would be less for the smaller concrete piles.
+Because pile driving noise would be less than existing maximum noise levels at the nesting site, noise (in air) from the pile driver for the steel pilings would have a low potential to startle least terns at the nesting site.